The Ultimate Journey Itinerary

 DAY 7: Capitol Reef National Park

 It is no wonder the Navajo called this the Land of the Sleeping Rainbow.
-The contrast of red Entrada and white Navajo sandstones and the a magnificent rip in the crust of the earth create surreal landscapes unlike any you have seen.
+The contrast of red Entrada and white Navajo sandstones and the magnificent warp in the crust of the earth create surreal landscapes unlike any you have seen.

 Visit: The old Fruita Schoolhouse and Historic Gifford Homestead dwellings provide a glimpse of 19th-century Utah pioneer farm life, located along Highway 24.